Belgium at the Olympics: Aquatics

+Diving

 Swimming

 Belgium's Olympic debut included one swimmer, who entered the men's 4000 metre freestyle and did not finish the first round (semifinals).

+Water polo

 Archery

 Archery was one of the sports in which Belgium competed in the nation's first appearance in 1900.
 The Belgian archers took the gold medal in 3 of the 7 events in Paris, finishing with 7 medals total.

+Boxing

 Cycling

 Belgium's debut in 1900 included one cyclist.

 Equestrian

 Belgium competed at the first equestrian events in 1900, winning gold medals in three of the five events.

 Fencing

 Belgium's Olympic debut in 1900 included five fencers, one of whom reached the final pool but who won no medals.

 Field hockey

 Belgium's Olympic debut was in 1920 as the host nation.
 They won the bronze medal.
 Their best result was the gold medal in 2020.

 Football

 Belgium's Olympic debut in 1900 included a men's football team, which is currently recognized as bronze medalists.
 The team's next appearance was as the host of the 1920 Games, at which the Belgian men won gold.
 Belgium competed again at the next two Games (1924 and 1928), but then did not appear again until 2008.
 That year, Belgium reached the semifinals but then lost twice to finish fourth.

 Belgium has not appeared at the Olympics in women's soccer.